+II.
+Cardiac Imaging

-- B. Based upon our criteria and assessment of the peer-reviewed literature, the use of PET imaging is NOT medically appropriate for the evaluation of Sclerosing Mesenteritis or Mesenteric Panniculitis. - II.
-Cardiac Imaging: - A. Based upon our criteria and assessment of the peer-reviewed literature, a positron emission tomography (PET) scan using one of the following radiotracers fluoreodeoxyglucose (FDG), rubidium 82 (Rb-82) or nitrogen ammonia 13 (ammonia N-13) is considered medically appropriate for the following cardiac indications: - 1.
-To assess myocardial perfusion and, thus, diagnose coronary artery disease (CAD) in patients with indeterminate single-photon emission computerized tomography (SPECT) imaging.
-OR - 2.
-In place of SPECT imaging for patients with conditions that may cause significant attenuation problems with SPECT such as severe obesity (Body Mass Index greater than 40 kg/m2), chest wall deformity, large breasts, breast implants, or incapable of exercise due to physical (musculoskeletal or neurological) inability to achieve target heart rate (refer to Policy Guidelines).
-OR - 3.
-To conduct routine, post-heart transplant assessment of transplant CAD.
-OR
+- A. Based upon our criteria and assessment of the peer-reviewed literature, a positron emission tomography (PET) scan using one of the following radiotracers fluoreodeoxyglucose (FDG), rubidium 82 (Rb-82) or nitrogen ammonia 13 (ammonia N-13) is considered medically appropriate for ANY of the following cardiac indications: - 1.
+To assess myocardial perfusion and, thus, diagnose coronary artery disease (CAD) in patients with indeterminate single-photon emission computerized tomography (SPECT) imaging; - 2.
+In place of SPECT imaging for patients with conditions that may cause significant attenuation problems with SPECT such as severe obesity (Body Mass Index greater than 40 kg/m2), chest wall deformity, large breasts, breast implants, or incapable of exercise due to physical (musculoskeletal or neurological) inability to achieve target heart rate (refer to Policy Guidelines); - 3.
+To conduct routine, post-heart transplant assessment of transplant CAD;

-- 4. To assess myocardial viability in patients with severe left ventricular dysfunction as a technique to determine candidacy for a revascularization procedure.
-OR - 5.
+- 4. To assess myocardial viability in patients with severe left ventricular dysfunction as a technique to determine candidacy for a revascularization procedure; - 5.
 To confirm clinical suspicion of cardiac sarcoid in patients unable to undergo MRI scanning (e.g., patients with pacemakers, automatic implanted cardioverter-defibrillators (AICDs), or other metal implants) and monitor therapy. - B. Based upon our criteria and assessment of the peer-reviewed literature, FDG PET/CT is considered medically appropriate for use in the assessment of suspected prosthetic heart valve endocarditis when echocardiography and/or transesophageal echocardiography are equivocal or nondiagnostic and suspicion remains high and ALL of the following criteria are met: - 1.
-C-reactive protein level of at least 40 mg/L; AND - 2.
-No evidence of prolonged antibiotic therapy; AND - 3.
-The implantation was at least three months ago AND - 4. there is no evidence of surgical adhesives used during the valve implantation. - C. Based upon our criteria and assessment of the peer-reviewed literature, FDG PET/CT is considered medically appropriate for use in the assessment of suspected left ventricular assist device (LVAD) infection if other studies and examination remain inconclusive. - D. Based upon our criteria and assessment of the peer-reviewed literature, absolute quantification of myocardial blood flow (AQMBF) with PET is considered medically appropriate when criteria has been met per Policy Statement II.A for primary study Myocardial PET rest/stress perfusion
+C-reactive protein level of at least 40 mg/L; - 2.
+No evidence of prolonged antibiotic therapy; - 3.
+The implantation was at least three months ago; - 4.
+There is no evidence of surgical adhesives used during the valve implantation. - C. Based upon our criteria and assessment of the peer-reviewed literature, FDG PET/CT is considered medically appropriate for use in the assessment of suspected left ventricular assist device (LVAD) infection if other studies and examination remain inconclusive. - D. Based upon our criteria and assessment of the peer-reviewed literature, absolute quantification of myocardial blood flow (AQMBF) with PET is considered medically appropriate when criteria has been met per Policy Statement II.A for a primary study Myocardial PET rest/stress perfusion.

 III.
-Chest Imaging:
+Chest Imaging

-- A. Based upon our criteria and assessment of the peer-reviewed literature, PET/CT is considered medically appropriate for sarcoids for the following indications: - 1.
+- A. Based upon our criteria and assessment of the peer-reviewed literature, PET/CT is considered medically appropriate for sarcoids for ANY of the following indications: - 1.
 To help guide biopsy location if: - a.
-Known lesion on CT Chest is difficult to access, to help identify alternative biopsy location; AND - b.
-No apparent lung involvement and to identify an extrapulmonary biopsy site.
-OR - B. Differentiation of reversible granulomatous disease from irreversible pulmonary fibrosis and will affect treatment options.
-OR - C. Help identify treatment failure where either current treatment will be modified, or treatment will be introduced.
+Known lesion on CT Chest is difficult to access, to help identify alternative biopsy location; andb.
+No apparent lung involvement and to identify an extrapulmonary biopsy site; - 2.
+Differentiation of reversible granulomatous disease from irreversible pulmonary fibrosis and will affect treatment options; - 3.
+Help identify treatment failure where either current treatment will be modified, or treatment will be introduced.

 IV.
-Head Imaging:
+Head Imaging